 The prohibition on participation in Party Action under Article I, Sec.
-A. applies only to individuals who have signed a statement of intent as part of a Party Action in an election cycle and, in that same cycle, support a candidate in opposition to a Republican nominee.
-Such an individual is barred from participation for a period of four years.
+A. applies only to individuals who have signed a statement of intent as part of a nominating event and in the ensuing election support a candidate in opposition to a Republican nominee.1 Such an individual is barred from participation for a period of four years.
 An individual's membership status on an official committee is not relevant to the determination.